Slimerblue22/Snake/README.md

   - `/snakegame highscore`: Reveals your highest score.
   - `/snakegame leaderboard`: Compares your score with other players on the leaderboard.
   - `/snakegame music`: Toggles your music on or off.

+---

+## Debugging and Logging

+Snake V2 incorporates an extensive debugging system that aids in tracking and troubleshooting the internal operations of the plugin.
+This debugging system is modular, allowing for fine-tuned control over which aspects of the plugin's operations are logged.

+### Debug Commands

+Administrators with the `snake.admin` permission can utilize the following commands to control the debugging system:

+- **Toggle Debug Categories**:
+  - `/snakedebug category [Category]`: Toggles the debug mode for a specific category.

+- **Set Debug Destination**:
+  - `/snakedebug destination [Destination]`: Sets the global destination for debug messages.
+  - The available destinations are `PLAYER`, `CONSOLE`, and `BOTH`.

+- **View Debug Status**:
+  - `/snakedebug status`: Displays the currently enabled debug categories and the global debug message destination.

+- **Help**:
+  - `/snakedebug help`: Provides a guide on how to use the debugging commands.

+### Colored Logging

+For better clarity and distinction, debug messages sent to players are color-coded.
+The different segments of a debug message are highlighted in different colors to make them stand out and improve readability.

+### Note on Debugging

+The debugging system is primarily intended for developers, administrators, and those familiar with the internal workings of the Snake plugin.
+It provides a detailed look into the plugin's operations for troubleshooting and development purposes.

+---

 ## Data Collection via bStats